 Abuse is a big word, you may try to convince yourself you need solid evidence before taking any action.
 Care home abuse could be taking place and you might not even know about it.

 Certainly, if you are able to talk without fuss to your loved one and ask if there is anything that is making them feel uncomfortable, that may tell you all you need to know.

 Unless their health and safety is at immediate risk, resist the temptation to rush in and take charge straight away.
 They may need to feel they can regain some control so tell them you’re able to get help and ask them what they’d like you to do.

 However, if they can’t or won’t talk to you then it’s really important not to ignore that little voice of unease within you.
 This really is a case of it being better to be safe than sorry and no-one will think less of you for getting it wrong.
+It’s important that if you do pick up on some of the signs or you are suspecting that something is not right such as care home abuse you talk to someone about it.
 You might want to start by talking about your concerns to a charity such as AgeUK which has lots of experience to guide and support you.

 How to report abuse

 There are some things in place to help you report your suspicions of care home abuse.